Kinvey/kinvey-cli/README.md

 * `flex init`

-   Configures Kinvey CLI to work with a specific Flex Service through prompts.
+   Configures Kinvey CLI to work with a specific Flex service and service environment combination through prompts.
 This command is designed to be executed in a Node.js project directory where it creates a `.kinvey` configuration file.
 Information within the file is saved per profile.
 Each successive execution in the same directory overwrites the respective profile section in the configuration file.
 This command requires that either an active profile is set or a profile is specified using the `--profile` option.
 Profile data options such as `--email`, `--password`, and `--instanceId` are ignored if specified.

 * `flex create <service_name>`